corycoder9755/Day-8/TaskSolution.md

 * Limited Bandwidth : VPN Encrypts the entire communication but it might slow down your internet connection which will limit the bandwidth of network
 * Identity Disclosure : If VPN server is compromised then the entire communication will be traced by the entity that has access to that server
 * Vulnerability : If VPN software has some vulnerability then it might be susceptible to attacks thus compromise of entire communication
+* Legal Issues and Censorship : Some Countries Restrict the use of VPN and some even ban them